Zoey-Case/JPN520-NLP-Project/Readme.md

 - Parse out individual words, and tokenize them.
 - Tally the occurance of each token within each game's script.
 - Writes data to csv files for comparison.
-    - Words organized by parts of speech
+    - Word occurrences in each game.
+    - Lemma occurrences in each game.
     - Occurrence Comparison, based on Persona 4
     - Occurrence Comparison, based on Persona 5
-    - Recurring phrases

 ## Changelog